-- Review and renew (as appropriate) existing leases and management agreements. - o Renew Cottonwood Ranch sponsorship agreement (2,650 acres) - o Renew Broadfoot South lease (15 acres) - o Renew management agreements at complexes (1,140 acres) - Negotiate sponsorship agreement with Central Nebraska Public Power and Irrigation District for Jeffery Island (4,100 acres) and manage as part of the Plum Creek habitat complex.2 - Negotiate process and requirements for conservation lands to be counted towards long-term PRRIP land goals. - Targeted acquisition of additional habitat lands. - Review and consider disposal of existing habitat lands that do not possess significant habitat value for target species.3 Use proceeds for acquisition of high-value habitat lands. - o Acquire4 up to an additional 60 acres5 of non-complex tern and plover nesting habitat.6 - Acquire up to an additional 1,500 acres of riverine habitat adjacent to existing Program habitat complexes.
-Acquisition focus would be on the Odessa-Kearney bridge segment.
+- Review and renew (as appropriate) existing leases and management agreements.
+Renew Cottonwood Ranch sponsorship agreement (2,650 acres) - Renew Broadfoot South lease (15 acres) Renew management agreements at complexes (1,140 acres) - Negotiate sponsorship agreement with Central Nebraska Public Power and Irrigation District for Jeffery Island (4,100 acres) and manage as part of the Plum Creek habitat complex_s-2 and - Determine Negotiate process and requirements to negotiate sponsorship agreements for conservation lands to be counted towards long-term PRRIP land goals. - Targeted acquisition of additional habitat lands. - Review and consider disposal of existing habitat lands that do not possess significant habitat value for target species.3 Use proceeds for acquisition of high-value habitat lands. - Complete Acquisition of re4 up to an additional 60 acres5 of non-complex tern and plover nesting habitat (any of the 60 acres not acquired before the end of first increment (2019)).6 - Acquire up to an additional 1,500 acres of riverine habitat adjacent to existing Program habitat complexes.
+Acquisition focus would be on the Odessa Kearney bridge segment.